 A New Cubicle

 Most tiny houses check off the bare necessities: a kitchen, a bathroom, a sleeping space.
 But a dedicated space for work is just as necessary.
 This small desk looks like an office you might find in a 3-bedroom home, but it takes up minimal space.

 Create Areas of Conversation

 While you might not be able to throw massive dinner parties in a tiny home, the small space shouldn’t stop you from trying to host a few get-togethers with a friend or two.
-That’s why it’s so important to create conversational areas — like this one, which uses the small square footage as a way to make a curved bench.
+That’s why it’s so important to create conversation areas—like this one, which uses the small square footage as a way to make a curved bench.

 Paint, Paint, Paint

 We never underestimate paint.
 It’s one of the only interior design weapons that’s low risk and high reward.
-This kitchen would look otherwise closed off with wood-stained cabinets.
+If this kitchen had wood-stained cabinets, it would have a closed-off look.
 But the bright blue paint makes it look like a kitchen straight out of a two-floor antebellum manor.

-Those who decide against loft run the risk of a bedroom that takes up way too much space.
-This small cottage bedroom uses minimalism to its advantage — making the small room feel much bigger, with a spa-like ambiance to the decor.
+Those who decide against a loft run the risk of having a bedroom that takes up way too much space.
+This small cottage bedroom uses minimalism to its advantage—making the small room feel much bigger and adding a spa-like ambiance to the décor.

 Fire Up the Fireplace